slow-session/choon-player/README.txt

 == Installation ==

-1. Upload the zipfile in Code tab this archive to the `/wp-content/plugins/` directory.
+1. Upload the zipfile in this archive to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==